 Park off the main Little Cottonwood Canyon Wall below the Microwave.
 This is directly across from the Alta bypass road.

-Browse More Classics in The Melting Mud Wall
+Browse More Rock Climbing Classics in The Melting Mud Wall

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Melting Mud Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Melting Mud Wall:

 Los Crudos 5.8 5b 16 VI- 15 HVS 4c Sport, 1 pitch, 50'